cyberconsecurity/zabbix-dns-latency-monitor/README.md

 # zabbix-dns-latency-monitor
 This lightweight monitoring utility checks internal and external DNS latency using kdig (from the Knot DNS suite) and integrates with Zabbix Agent for alerting and graphing.
+This currently checks against 5 external and 3 internal DNS servers.

 ***Tested on Zabbix version 7.2.10 running on Ubuntu 24.04***